-The neighborhood of Neos Kosmos/Koukaki is a community of diverse needs in a densely populated part of Athens, Greece.
-Because of its proximity to the Acropolis, it is a thriving tourist spot, while also being home to about 100,000 immigrants and native Greeks.
-In recent years, as the Greek economy has suffered and unemployment has risen, Koukaki has seen a corresponding rise in homelessness and people living in poverty.
+Central Athens is a area of diverse needs in a densely populated part of Athens, Greece.
+Because of its proximity to the Acropolis, it is a thriving tourist spot, while also being home to about 70,000 native Greeks and immigrants.
+In recent years, as the Greek economy has suffered and unemployment has risen, we have seen a corresponding rise in homelessness and people living in poverty.
 This in turn has led to struggles with addiction and narcotics use as people seek ways to escape their circumstances, further alienating these marginalized people from society.